This healthy one pot meal is so easy to make and loaded with tons of vegetables! Perfect for a weeknight dinner.

 - 1/4 teaspoon black pepper.

 - Heat a large pot over medium heat and add olive oil and onions.
-Cook onions for 2 minutes and then add the peppers, zucchini, and corn.
+Cook onions for 2 minutes and then add the peppers, zucchini, and summer squash.
 Cook vegetables until tender, 7-10 minutes.

 - Next, add the beans, corn, canned tomatoes and tomato paste.
 Stir until everything is combined and then add all the seasonings, broth and noodles.